Skip to content

 There is a lot of contradictory and unprofessional information that has caused a certain lack of knowledge, but don't worry, in this article we are going to clarify all these doubts.

-Lets start by the beginning.
+Let's start at the beginning.

 What is a natural pearl?